lukehinds/gotroot.github.io/_posts/2016-08-17-learned-optimism.markdown

 1. Thinking this is just temporary success
 2. Won't help him in other situations than this specific one
-3. Are caused by the situation more than by his own competence.
+3. Are caused by the situation more than by his own competence

 Optimists explain situations exactly the other way around.
 They tend to think that negative events:

 1. Are just a temporary setback
 2. Only affect thìs situation
-3. Are externally caused (not their own fault
+3. Are externally caused (not their own fault)

 Positive things are also explained positively by the optimistic thinker.
 He will
 think: